New Bethlehem gears up for return of Customer Appreciation Day

 NEW BETHLEHEM – Fifty New Bethlehem area businesses and vendors will take part in this coming Friday’s Customer Appreciation Day, which offers a return of the popular passport promotion and a bevy of prizes for all ages.

-Laura Neiswonger, who organizes the annual event for the Redbank Valley Chamber of Commerce, said that Customer Appreciation Day is entering its 13th year after a year off as a result of the pandemic, and she’s hoping for a great event that traditionally brings hundreds of people into downtown New Bethlehem.
+Laura Neiswonger, who organizes the annual event for the Redbank Valley Chamber of Commerce, said that Customer Appreciation Day is entering its 13th year after a year off due to the pandemic, and she’s hoping for a great event that traditionally brings hundreds of people into downtown New Bethlehem.

 “It’s going to be a fun year to get back into the swing of things,” she said.
 “It will be nice to see people again.”